Skip to content

 }

-If we want to now customize scalars, for instance, we’ll need to create our own graphql() function by using the introspection type with gql.tada’s initGraphQLTada<>() function:
+If we want to now customize gql.tada, for instance to set up our scalar types, we’ll need to create our own graphql() function by importing the output typings manually and passing it to gql.tada’s initGraphQLTada<>() function:

 ts